 To start our series, we’ll explore the need to be recognized, remembered, and acknowledged as an individual.

 Part 1: Recognize Me

 Customers expect to be recognized and appreciated in places where they are “regulars,” and nearly half (47 percent) of consumers will abandon a brand when not treated as a recognized customer.
-And since every brand is constantly collecting data on their customers, there’s really no excuse for businesses not to use the data effectively, and at a minimum to remember their customers’ identities and their patronage… Here are five tips to make sure your customers know that yeah, you see them, and absolutely!
-You know they’re there, and are so glad they came.
+And since every brand is constantly collecting data on their customers, there’s really no excuse for businesses not to use the data effectively, and at a minimum to remember their customers’ identities and their patronage.
+Here are five tips to make sure your customers know that you see them, and you know they’re there, and you’re so glad they came.

 - Address customers by name.
 As Dale Carnegie once said, “Names are the sweetest, most important sound in any language.”
 We are all simple creatures, and the humble acknowledgement of our individual identity is a powerful thing: the mere act of hearing one’s own first name uniquely activates portions of the brain related to feelings of self-worth and personal identity.
 When someone uses our name, it immediately grabs our attention: we turn toward the speaker, returning the attention paid to us with reciprocal regard.
 In short, when we say (or show) a person’s name, we are demonstrating how important they are.